pyconll/pyconll/README.md

 ## pyconll

 A simple package with simple intentions.
 Easily manipulate conll files using the familiar syntax of python.
+The current version is 0.1.
+This is a pretty stable version, passes a lot of tests and has full functionality essentially.
+The only thing that is missing is documentation which will be coming soon.

 ## Motivation